chevereto/v4-docs/api/4/tenants.md

 Provides dynamic configuration for Traefik's [HTTP provider](https://doc.traefik.io/traefik/providers/http/), enabling tenant-aware routing without custom glue code.
 This endpoint is internal and only accessible from localhost.

-Note: This endpoint works with `cf-only` middleware (CloudFlare).
-If you need to use it without other middleware, please open an issue to discuss the best approach.
+Note: This implementation is currently limited to Cloudflare network, meaning DNS for the server must be managed through Cloudflare.
+If you need support for a different network setup, open an issue to request it.

 ```sh
 curl -X GET "/_/api/4/config/traefik"